spnda/fastgltf/README.md

         // File doesn't exist, couldn't be read, or is not a valid JSON document.
     }

-    // With this call to parseAll you let fastgltf serialize the whole JSON document into the
+    // With this call to parse you let fastgltf serialize the whole JSON document into the
     // glTF data structures.
-If desired, you can call different parse functions to parse
+If desired, you can pass OR'd category enums that will exclude
-    // individual parts of the glTF.
-    if (gltf->parseAll() != fastgltf::Error::None) {
+    // certain glTF aspects from being loaded. if (gltf->parse() != fastgltf::Error::None) {
         // Most likely the asset does not follow the glTF spec.
 Though perhaps fastgltf doesn't
         // handle something correctly, so please let me know.
     }

+    // Optionally, you can now also call the glTF::validate method.
+This will more strictly
+    // enforce the glTF spec and is not needed most of the time, though I would certainly
+    // recommend it in a development environment or when debugging to avoid mishaps.

     // You obtain the asset with this call.
 This can only be done once. std::unique_ptr<fastgltf::Asset> asset = gltf->getParsedAsset();